 Clinical Laboratory Improvement Amendments (CLIA) of 1988

 The Clinical Laboratory Improvement Amendments of 1988 (CLIA) are the regulations for clinical laboratory testing.
 The regulations are established to ensure that all patient test results are accurate and reliable.
-CLIA is a federal program governed by the Centers for Medicare & Medicaid Services (CMS); however, the CLIA program is administered at the state level by the Louisiana Department of Health and Hospitals Health Standard’s Section.
+CLIA is a federal program governed by the Centers for Medicare & Medicaid Services (CMS); however, the CLIA program is administered at the state level by the Louisiana Department of Health, Health Standard’s Section.